microsoftgraph/msgraph-sdk-javascript/docs/CreatingClientInstance.md

 The Microsoft Graph SDK client allows configuring custom middleware, allowing you to change the behavior of the client.
 For example, you can insert customized logging, or add a test handler to simulate specific scenarios.

-To create a client instance with the custom middleware chain -
+To create a client instance with the custom middleware chain:

-1. Refer, [custom middleware chain](./CustomMiddlewareChain.md) for more detailed information.
+1. Refer to [custom middleware chain](./CustomMiddlewareChain.md) for more detailed information.
 2. Create the middleware chain and pass first middleware in the chain as `middleware` in [ClientOptions](../src/IClientOptions.ts).

 ```typescript